YeeChen521/Practices-AI-ML/README.md

 Each project is self-contained in its own directory with:
 - Complete source code
 - Detailed README with setup instructions
-- Training scripts and pre-trained models (where applicable)
-- Example usage and demos

 ### General Requirements